Why am I writing this blog?

 That’s just an example of the sort of symptoms that you can have.
 Remember your GP may not recognise the symptoms of lead poisoning.
 If you’ve been working on old houses, ask for a blood lead test.

-84.3 ug/dL is quite high and warrants IV treatment to reduce body lead levels to get rid of the obvious symptoms, which is what happened for this painter.
-Anything over 75ug/dL (45 in children) is considered to be serious and is treated with chelation therapy, often intravenous infusion of calcium disodium EDTA (ethylene diamine tetraacetic acid).
+Officially anything over 75ug/dL (45ug/dL in children) is considered to be serious and is treated with chelation therapy, most often intravenous infusion of calcium disodium EDTA (ethylene diamine tetraacetic acid).
 Lower blood lead values are often untreated.
-The general medical opinion is the effects of lead poisoning are irreversible so treatment except to alleviate severe symptoms is pointless.
+The general medical opinion is the effects of lead poisoning are irreversible, so treatment except to alleviate severe symptoms is pointless.

 This is despite the fact that there is a LOT of evidence that if you have blood lead levels much over 20 ug/dL, you are facing a barrage of deleterious effects:

-I’m going to repeat myself and say that anything over 75ug/dL ought to be treated, but values below that (in adults, for children the cutoff is 45ug/dL), most often aren’t.
+I’m going to repeat myself and say that while any BLL over 75 ug/dL ought to be treated, values much below that most often aren’t.
+Consider what happens between 7-75 ug/dL on the above chart.

 Clinical studies have consistently demonstrated that lead exposure is associated with a negative impact on a range of health issues involving the heart, kidneys and brain.
 A number of large-scale epidemiological studies have indicated a strong link between elevated blood lead levels in adults and premature death from cardiovascular disease.
 A longitudinal study compared cognitive test results of men with both high bone lead levels and no bone lead levels.
 Men with higher levels of lead in their bones showed cognitive declines comparable to aging an extra five years.